 - Salt and pepper the beef and add to the skillet and sear on each side for 5 minutes.
 (DO NOT TOUCH IT during those 5 minutes) Transfer beef to the slow cooker.

-- Add carrots and onions to slow cooker and brown them in skillet for 5 minutes.
+- Add carrots and onions to the skillet and brown them in skillet for 5 minutes.

 - Stir in 2 Tablespoons of gluten free flour and pour 1 cup of wine.
 Deglaze pan, scraping skillet to get all the brown bits on the pan.